AudienseCo/mcp-tweetbinder/README.md

   - Report ID and status information for the created report.
   - Instructions for checking report status and retrieving statistics.

+### `create-twitter-count`

+Creates a new report that counts tweets matching a search query.

+- **Parameters**:
+  - `query` (string): The search query for Twitter data.
+Can include operators like AND, OR, hashtags, mentions, etc.
+  - `reportType` (enum, optional): Type of report to create: "7-day" for last week or "historical" for all time.
+Default: "7-day".

+- **Response**:
+  - Raw JSON response containing:
+    - `status`: The status of the report creation
+    - `resourceId`: The ID of the created report
+    - `error`/`message`: Any error or status messages

 **Query Syntax Examples:**
 - `#apple`: Tweets containing the hashtag #apple
 - `apple lang:en`: English tweets containing "apple"